 Nutrition Facts (per roll):

-• There are about 117 calories per Texas Roadhouse bread roll, so it’s a bit of a splurge when you have it with that cinnamon butter.
-One roll generally contains 19 grams of carbohydrates, 3 grams of protein, and 2 or so grams of fat.
-It’s moderate in sodium content, about 122 milligrams.
+- There are about 117 calories per Texas Roadhouse bread roll, so it’s a bit of a splurge when you have it with that cinnamon butter.
+One roll typically contains approximately 19 grams of carbohydrates, 3 grams of protein, and 2 grams of fat.
+It has a moderate sodium content, approximately 122 milligrams.
 They’re tasty, but not so many if you’re counting calories.

 Make a yeast dough with milk, sugar, butter, eggs, and flour; let it rise, shape into rolls, let rise again, bake at 350°F until golden, and brush with melted butter.